Multiple buffering: Double buffering Petri net

-The Petri net in the illustration shows how double buffering works.
+The Petri net in the illustration shows double buffering.
 Transitions W1 and W2 represent writing to buffer 1 and 2 respectively while R1 and R2 represent reading from buffer 1 and 2 respectively.

-At the beginning only the transition W1 is enabled.
+At the beginning, only the transition W1 is enabled.
 After W1 fires, R1 and W2 are both enabled and can proceed in parallel.
 When they finish, R2 and W1 proceed in parallel and so on.

-So after the initial transient where W1 fires alone, this system is periodic and the transitions are enabled – always in pairs (R1 with W2 and R2 with W1 respectively).
+After the initial transient where W1 fires alone, this system is periodic and the transitions are enabled – always in pairs (R1 with W2 and R2 with W1 respectively).

 Double buffering in computer graphics

-In computer graphics, double buffering is a technique for drawing graphics that shows no (or less) stutter, tearing, and other artifacts.
+In computer graphics, double buffering is a technique for drawing graphics that shows less stutter, tearing, and other artifacts.

 It is difficult for a program to draw a display so that pixels do not change more than once.
 For instance, when updating a page of text, it is much easier to clear the entire page and then draw the letters than to somehow erase only the pixels that are used in old letters but not in new ones.
 However, this intermediate image is seen by the user as flickering.
 In addition, computer monitors constantly redraw the visible video page (traditionally at around 60 times a second), so even a perfect update may be visible momentarily as a horizontal divider between the "new" image and the un-redrawn "old" image, known as tearing.

 Software double buffering

 A software implementation of double buffering has all drawing operations store their results in some region of system RAM; any such region is often called a "back buffer".
 When all drawing operations are considered complete, the whole region (or only the changed portion) is copied into the video RAM (the "front buffer"); this copying is usually synchronized with the monitor's raster beam in order to avoid tearing.
-Software implementations of double buffering necessarily requires more memory and CPU time than single buffering because of the system memory allocated for the back buffer, the time for the copy operation, and the time waiting for synchronization.
+Software implementations of double buffering necessarily require more memory and CPU time than single buffering because of the system memory allocated for the back buffer, the time for the copy operation, and the time waiting for synchronization.

 Compositing window managers often combine the "copying" operation with "compositing" used to position windows, transform them with scale or warping effects, and make portions transparent.
-Thus the "front buffer" may contain only the composite image seen on the screen, while there is a different "back buffer" for every window containing the non-composited image of the entire window contents.
+Thus, the "front buffer" may contain only the composite image seen on the screen, while there is a different "back buffer" for every window containing the non-composited image of the entire window contents.